* **Inspect the oil cooler:** A blocked or damaged cooler won’t dissipate heat effectively.

 - Inspect the Oil Cooler: Look for any signs of damage or blockage.
 Clean the cooler fins and ensure proper airflow.
 A blocked cooler prevents effective heat dissipation.

 - Replace the Oil Filter: A clogged filter restricts oil flow, causing increased friction and heat.
-Replace the filter with a genuine ZF replacement part at the recommended service interval.
+Replace the filter with a ZF replacement part at the recommended service interval.

 - Monitor Transmission Temperature: Use a diagnostic tool to monitor the transmission temperature during operation.
 Compare the readings to the manufacturer’s specifications.
 Normal operating temperature can be 56°C (100°F) above ambient, but verify in your manual.